weinzach/hvzsite/README.md

     npm install
     bower install

-To configure the website, copy `server/config/local.js.dist` to `server/config/local.js`.
-Edit this file, and add any additional settings you may need to it.
+To configure the website, copy `server/config/local.js.dist` to `server/config/local.js` and copy `server/config/connection.js.dist` to `server/config/connection.js`.Edit these files, and add any additional settings you may need to it.
 You can also edit other files in the config directory, but note that all options are overridden by entries in `local.js`.

 For development purposes, the "localDiskDb" connection is probably good enough (it saves to a json file in .tmp).
 For production purposes, you should